Shawn ‘Clown’ Crahan can remember the point when he knew that all the blood, sweat and pain that he’d invested into Slipknot had paid off.

 “I understood how hard it was for him to go from being the lead singer in band that was very popular in Des Moines to just being the other percussionist,” says Shawn Crahan.
 “Andy’s got one of the best death growls you’ll ever hear in your life, and I always wondered what that would have been like with Corey.
 And Corey wanted to do that.
 But it was a pride thing, no one was communicating, the dream was right on hand…”

 He sighs at the memory.
 “It was very hard.”

 The departure of Anders Colsefni marked the end of the first chapter in the Slipknot story.
 It took him several months to get over the feelings of anger and betrayal, though today he’s on good terms with his former bandmates.

-“If I’d have stuck with it, I’d have a lot more money – I wouldn’t have to worry about it like I do now,” he says.
-“But at the same time, I’d probably be addicted to whatever drugs were available, ’cause I have the ability to become addicted to anything.
+“If I’d have stuck with it, I would have a lot more money – I wouldn’t have to worry about it like I do now,” he says.
+“But at the same time, I’d probably be addicted to whatever drugs were available, because I have the ability to become addicted to anything.
 So staying away from that stuff has probably kept me alive.”

-Anders formed a new band, Painface, after the song he wrote with Shawn.
-After they fell apart in the early 00s, he passed through other bands, before reactivating Painface a few years ago.
+Post-Slipknot, Colsefni formed a new band, which he named Painface after the song he had written with Shawn Crahan.
+After they fell apart in the early 00s, he passed through a handful of other bands, before reactiving Painface a few years ago.
 Today, he has plans to write and record new songs under that name.
 He has another band, All That Crawls, with his son Josh.
 “That’s acoustic stuff, mellow and sad,” he says.
 “I don’t like writing happy songs.”

-For Shawn and Slipknot, the journey’s been more visible but still turbulent.
-The run of successful albums has been punctuated by periods of turmoil, reaching a nadir with the death of bassist Paul Gray in 2010 and the departure of Joey Jordison in 2013.
+For Shawn Crahan and Slipknot, the journey has been more visible but no less turbulent.
+The run of successful albums has been punctuated by periods of internal turmoil, reaching a nadir with the death of bassist Paul Gray in 2010 and the departure of Joey Jordison in 2013.